jmanunderwood/rc522-PAM/README.md

 the rc522 module is called first.

 ## Requirements
-    -This being a PAM module, a linux system is required.
+- This being a PAM module, a linux system is required.
-    -An arduino is also required for writing to and reading from an RFID card -The two arduino sketches require the MFRC522 library -Obviously, also required is a RFID-RC522 card reader, and accompanying RFID card
+- An arduino is also required for writing to and reading from an RFID card
+- The two arduino sketches require the MFRC522 library
+- Obviously, also required is a RFID-RC522 card reader, and accompanying RFID card

 ## Setup
 Under src/RC522/RC522_write, there is an arduino sketch which will write your username to the RFID card.